The Growth and Challenges of Assisted Living

 April 17, 2018

-Assisted Living facilities and communities are growing rapidly around the United States.
+Assisted Living facilities and communities are growing rapidly across the United States.
 The trend away from nursing home living has created a new market for individuals needing some assistance but wanting to remain mostly independent.
 Assisted Living facilities are this solution.
 However, they are not without their challenges and shortcomings.

 One common issue residents of assisted living facilities attempt to manage, and hide, are issues of incontinence.
 If a resident is unable to use the restroom by her or himself, he or she may be deemed too disabled to remain in the assisted living facility.
-Yet, if the individual can manage their incontinence, it may not only give them more independence, confidence, and ability to be active and socialize, it may also let them remain in their preferred environment longer.
+Yet, if the individual can manage their incontinence, it may not only give them more independence, confidence, and ability to be active and socialize, it may also let them remain in their preferred living environment longer.

 Paula Span explains this problem in her article called Assisted Living or a Nursing Home?